-As specified in the terms and conditions of award, for projects that include a CMEP, the recipient must collaborate with OCFT and, for designated projects, a USDOL External M&E Expert to develop a CMEP within the timeline established in the General Timetable of Standard Deliverables (in Sec.
-IV.
-1.).
+As specified in the terms and conditions of award, for projects that include a CMEP, the recipient must collaborate with OCFT.
 The CMEP is a tool to integrate and guide the process of monitoring, evaluating, and reporting on project progress toward achieving intended results and outcomes, and to inform and support project management and implementation, management decisions, and mid-course corrections.
 It promotes a strong link between project monitoring and evaluation activities, including establishing timelines for these activities so that they inform and build on one another and provide a full feedback loop.
-A resource document outlining the purpose and components of a CMEP, the development process, and an overview of OCFT M&E terminology and concepts can be found at https://www.dol.gov/agencies/ilab/resources/grants.
-Recipients are responsible for adhering to all the requirements stated in the CMEP resource document, unless agreed upon with OCFT.